MonashBioinformaticsPlatform/15-07-swc-r-intro-r/reference.md

 :   A statement that causes a function to stop executing and return a value to its caller immediately.

 shape (of an array)
 :   An array's dimensions, represented as a vector.
 For example, a 5&times;3 array's shape is `(5,3)`.
+In R we get the shape of a matrix or data frame with `dim`, and the length of a vector with `length`.

 silent failure
 :   Failing without producing any warning messages.
 Silent failures are hard to detect and debug.